-Because this feature is currently in Beta, it does not work for TX-Live and TX-Native projects.
+This feature is not available for TX-Live and TX-Native projects.

 There is no option at the moment, to overwrite updated source strings in Transifex when uploading a resource file via Github/Bitbucket/Zendesk integration.
 If there are source strings updated in projects with such integrations, the resource file should be downloaded from Transifex and replace itself in the code repository.
 In this way, existing project integrations will not break and both Transifex and code repository will be synchronized.

 There are at least 2 ways to Modify a Source String.
 They are: